Flugplatz Schönwalde

 Red Army

-Shortly before the end of the Second World War, the Red Army took over the airfield.
+In the twilight of the Second World War, the Red Army descended upon Schönwalde Airfield.
+What followed was a complex dance of military interests, shifting alliances, and the inexorable march of time.
 Further use as a military airfield turned out to be difficult because the complex was located directly in the air corridor from West Berlin to Hamburg, which was controlled by the Western Allies.